AlejandroPerezMartin/m101js-course/Cheatsheet.md

 // Create indexes on arrays
 db.collection.createIndex( { key.subkey : 1 } );

-// Partial indexes (create indexes conditionally) db.collection.createIndex( { 'key.subkey' : 1 },
+// Partial indexes (create indexes conditionally).
+// > Find expression should filter by the key specified as condition in order to make an idexed search db.collection.createIndex( { 'key.subkey' : 1 },
                            {partialFilterExpression: { 'key' : { $exists: true }¡ } }
 );